rb16b/Accelerate-Dev/README.md

 ![](images/rest-Figts-URL.png)

-Copy the Route URL from the Resurces Tab and apply to run-load script, save the change
+Copy the Route URL from the Resources Tab and apply to run-load.sh script, save the change

 Run $ ./run-load.sh
 Use Ctrl-C to stop it